Austin Baeth

 Austin Baeth (born 1984) is an American politician and physician who has represented the 36th district in the Iowa House of Representatives since January 2023, which consists of parts of west-central Des Moines in Polk County.
 He is a member of the Democratic Party.

 Early life and education

 Baeth was born in 1984 in Des Moines, Iowa.
 He graduated from Herbert Hoover High School.
-He received a Bachelor of Science and Doctor of Medicine from the University of Iowa in 2007 and 2012, respectively, and completed his residency at the University of Colorado in 2015.
+He received a Bachelor of Science and Doctor of Medicine from the University of Iowa in 2007 and 2012, respectively, and completed his residency at the University of Colorado School of Medicine in 2015.

 Political career

 Baeth announced his candidacy for the open 36th district seat in the Iowa House of Representatives following decennial redistricting in 2021.
 He won the Democratic primary on June 7, 2022, with over 49 percent of the vote, and ran unopposed in the general election on November 8, winning with over 97 percent of the vote.

 Baeth is a member of the Health and Human Services, State Government, and Environmental Protection committees, the lattermost of which he is the ranking member.

 In 2024, Baeth filed to run for reelection.
 He won the Democratic primaries unopposed on June 4, 2024, and ran in the general election unopposed on November 5, 2024.